Social media trends

 Going down memory lane back in the 1990s and the early 2000s, becoming famous laid mainly in what you were extremely good in.
 Whether it is singing, talking, acting, sports, dancing, or politics, fame was gained primarily because of your talent that is the best.
-Now, thanks to sites like Youtube, Facebook, Twitter, Tumblr and Instagram and other social media platforms, there has been a twist.
+Now, thanks to sites like Youtube, Facebook, Twitter, Tumblr and Instagram, and other social media platforms, there has been a twist.

-The trend is not left out In my country Nigeria as we have seen some of these form of magic happen especially within the last two years, the same trend globally. we have seen the power of social media to bestow celebrity status on everyday people.
+The trend is not left out In my country Nigeria as we have seen some of these forms of magic happen especially within the last two years, the same trend globally. we have seen the power of social media to bestow celebrity status on everyday people.
 Everyday people who probably never expected to be popular but, by what may arguably be called “the luck factor” or the forces of social media reactions smiling upon them, rose to fame.
 What is more amazing is the speed at the transition.
 One minute they were everyday people and the next celebrities.

-One story that will never leave the rest of most Nigerians is that of Olajumoke Orisaguna, a bread hawker who by chance walked into a photo shoot session of the allegedly number one photographer in Nigeria.
+One story that will never leave the rest of most Nigerians is that of Olajumoke Orisaguna, a bread hawker who by chance walked into a photo shoot session of the alleged number one photographer in Nigeria.
 We all know the story, the very next minutes it became a heavy buzz on the social media.
 Today Olajumoke is using this social media buzz to land more business deals.

 Just the other day I was spending time on Instagram and I notice a common video buzzing on several pages I scrolled through, I saw an unusual lady with an unusual display.
 I do not know anything about this lady or had any clue who she is.
 I noticed the same lady the next day with another video, this time I took a pause.
 Who is this?
 I took a step ahead to check the comment section so as to find a clue to the lady, and boom!
 I got a name, it was Bobrisky.
 I became more curious to know who Bobrisky is and I pulled a searched on google.
-To my amazement she was a he!
+To my amazement, she was a he!
 Only then I read the story of this young man and I realized I was the one who has not been following trends.
 Okuneye Idris Olarenwaju popularly called Bobrisky is the most popular person on Snapchat in all of Nigeria as I write this and the most trending celebrity, all thanks to the social media.

-Another Nigerian who was somewhat conferred with celebrity status was Abdulahi Olatoyan, a corporate dressed car wind screen cleaner with a bow, although, he didn’t quite catch the viral flame compared to others, however his story is so unique.
+Another Nigerian who was somewhat conferred with celebrity status was Abdulahi Olatoyan, a corporate dressed car windscreen cleaner with a bow, although, he didn’t quite catch the viral flame compared to others, however, his story is so unique.
 Abdulahi Olatoyan, a university dropout in his early thirties, turned to the streets to make a living and save enough money to start his own business.
 Immediately the picture broke out on social media, he got job opportunities.

 The same story beyond the shores of Nigeria.

 In Afghanistan, a young boy of 5, Murtaza Ahmadi, also rose to fame when he was pictured wearing a plastic made jersey of the Argentinean and FC Barcelona footballer, Lionel Messi.
-After the image of Murtaza went viral on Facebook, there was global search to find the ‘Messi boy’ as he was called.
-The boy also got to meet Messi, and got an autographed jersey.
+After the image of Murtaza went viral on Facebook, there was a global search to find the ‘Messi boy’ as he was called.
+The boy also got to meet Messi and got an autographed jersey.
 I will love to meet Messi also someday, I think I should also try some stunts.
 Grins!